tuquet/navigo/docs/blocks/google-drive.md

 Upload files into your Google Drive.

-You must connect [Google Drive with your Automa account](../integrations/google-drive.md) to use this block.
+You must connect [Google Drive with your Navigo account](../integrations/google-drive.md) to use this block.

 ## Upload files
 Upload a file or multiple files into your Google Drive.